TobiasMende/personal-cv/content/blog/cross-functional-units-uni-functional-teams.md

 I often see a tendency to put increased effort in aligning and unifying things across units.
 This might work well for 5-10 units, but will hardly scale to 20-30 units.
 Thus, we need a better approach:

-We need to learn how to care less about not being aligned.
+We need to learn how to care less about not being aligned.[^3]

+[^3]: Next week, I will follow up with a post about “Just care less about not being aligned”.

 ## What else we can do
 Besides learning to live with not being aligned, we can also foster alignment where it matters.
 If units cannot work completely independent but work on a shared codebase and influence each other, we can introduce some structures that can help us to unify the concerns that we care about.